Trevor Siemian: New York Jets (second stint)

 On September 26, 2023, the Jets signed Siemian to their practice squad.
 Siemian was signed to the active roster on November 21.
 He made his season debut in the fourth quarter of a Week 13 matchup against the Atlanta Falcons after Tim Boyle was benched.
 Siemian completed 5-of-13 pass attempts for 66 yards and fumbled thrice as the Jets lost 13–8.
 On December 5, Boyle was released, and Siemian became the primary backup behind Zach Wilson two days later.

-During a Week 15 shutout loss to the Miami Dolphins of 30–0 on the road, Siemian relieved Wilson after he suffered a concussion in the second quarter.
+During a Week 15 30–0 shutout road loss to the Miami Dolphins, Siemian relieved Wilson after he suffered a concussion in the second quarter.
 He completed 14-of-26 passes for 110 yards and two interceptions.
 Siemian started the following week against the Washington Commanders after Wilson did not clear concussion protocol.
-He completed 27-of-49 pass attempts for 217 yards, a touchdown, and an interception during the narrow 30–28 victory, marking his first win as a starter since 2017.
+He completed 27-of-49 passes for 217 yards, a touchdown, and an interception during the narrow 30–28 victory, marking his first win as a starter since 2017.

 Siemian finished the season as the starter after Wilson continued not to clear concussion protocol.
 In the regular-season finale against the New England Patriots, Siemian completed 8-of-20 passes for 70 yards, beating the Patriots on the road 17–3; this ended the Jets' eight-year, 15-game losing streak against the Patriots.

 Tennessee Titans (second stint)

 On October 9, 2024, the Tennessee Titans signed Siemian to their practice squad.
 He was promoted to the active roster on October 19, moved back to the practice squad on October 21, promoted to the active roster again on October 26, moved back to the practice squad again on October 28, and promoted to the active roster for the third time on November 2, where he spent the remainder of the season.

 On August 11, 2025, Siemian re-signed with the Titans.
-On August 26, he was released by the Titans as part of final roster cuts and signed to the practice squad the following day.
+On August 26, he was released by the Titans as part of final roster cuts, but was re-signed to the practice squad the next day.

+Atlanta Falcons

+On March 26, 2026, Siemian signed with the Atlanta Falcons.
+On July 29, he was released by the Falcons with a non-football injury.